manikjain/laravel-api-aws/readme.md

 # Laravel API in AWS

+(Built on top of the sample laravel API code in https://github.com/joselfonseca/laravel-api)

 This project demonstrates container image based continuous deployment of a sample laravel api to AWS App Runner via the use of Terraform (deploying AWS resources - ECR, RDS) and Github Actions (building and deploying the container image to App Runner).

 Table of Contents